redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ## Installation Process

-The first action to start monitoring your network with RedBorder is to obtain the latest official RedBorder packages for **Rocky Linux 9** available at [repo.redborder.com](https://repo.redborder.com).
+The first action to start monitoring your network with Redborder is to obtain the latest official Redborder packages for **Rocky Linux 9** available at [repo.redborder.com](https://repo.redborder.com).

 !!! info "In the case of installing a cluster..."
 The entire installation process specified on this page must be repeated for each manager that will make up the cluster.